Links to Other Trauma Resources

 Many Voices Press– Words of hope for people recovering from trauma and dissociative disorders

 Mosaic Minds– an internet based organization for those with Dissociative Identity Disorder

 PODS (Positive Outcomes for Dissociative Survivors) -A U.K. based website that works to make recovery from dissociative disorders a reality through training, informing and supporting

-Battered Women’s Justice Program (BWJP)– provides training and technical assistance on civil, legal, and criminal justice system issues related to violence against women, including survivors who have been charged with crimes.
+Battered Women’s Justice Project (BWJP)– provides training and technical assistance on civil, legal, and criminal justice system issues related to violence against women, including survivors who have been charged with crimes.

 DC Alliance, Empowering Homicide Survivors, Inc. provides support to victims, co-victims and survivors of domestic violence or homicides.
 We will do everything we can to meet your expectations.
 Our mission is to act as a clearing house for direct and indirect services through outreach, and to help rebuild the lives of victims, survivors and their families.